Imlalitbishtt/Codeant-Ai/README.md

-# Code and AI Assignment: Signup Page and Repository Page
+# Codeant AI Assignment: Signup Page and Repository Page

 This repository contains the solution to the assignment given in the Code and AI course.
 The assignment involves creating a signup page and a repository page.
 These pages are essential components for building a basic user interface for managing user registrations and displaying repositories.